Explaining the Origin of TeV Gamma Rays from M87 During High and Low States: Multi-wavelength SED modelling:

 The code, subsequently, calculates the synchrotron and synchrotron self-Compton (SSC) emissions, which are Doppler boosted by a factor of $\delta^4$ \citep{2009herb.book.....D} in the observer's frame due to relativistic beaming, where, $\delta = [\Gamma_b(1-\beta_j cos\theta)]^{-1}$ is the Doppler factor, $\Gamma_b$ is the bulk Lorentz factor, $\beta_j$ is the intrinsic speed of the jet frame and $\theta$ is the viewing angle of the jet with respect to the line of sight of the observer.

 We have assumed two emission regions, one in the sub-parsec scale jet and another in the kilo-parsec scale jet of M87.
 The light curve of the VHE flare data recorded by the LHAASO collaboration \citep{LHAASO_M87:2024} suggests a minimum variability timescale of one day, which constrains the size of the emission region.
 In our model, the VHE flare happened from the sub-parsec scale jet; however, the kiloparsec scale jet gives a dominant contribution to VHE gamma-ray data in the low state.
 In the sub-parsec scale jet, the gamma-rays are produced by the SSC mechanism, whereas in the kilo-parsec scale jet, they are mostly emitted by the external Compton mechanism (EC).
-We have assumed the values of the physical parameters of the jets, for example, the magnetic field \citep{tomar2021broadband} and the Lorentz factor (\citet{Walker_2018},\citet{2009MNRAS.395..301W}), following the earlier studies on the jets of M87.

-In the EC mechanism, the external radiation fields, e.g., CMB, starlight, and the dust emitted photons, are isotropic with respect to the AGN frame.
+In the EC mechanism, the external radiation fields provide the target photons for the inverse Compton scattering.
+The external radiation fields, e.g., CMB, starlight, and the dust emitted photons, are isotropic with respect to the AGN frame.
 The starlight and dust energy density of the host galaxy has been used from \citet{2003ApJ...597..186S} to calculate the EC emission from the kilo-parsec jet of M87.
 The high-energy gamma-rays produced in external Compton emission are Doppler-boosted by the factor of $\delta^6$/$\Gamma^2$ in the observer's frame \citep{2009herb.book.....D}.

+We have assumed the values of the physical parameters of the jets, for example, the magnetic field \citep{tomar2021broadband} and the Lorentz factor (\citet{Walker_2018},\citet{2009MNRAS.395..301W}), following the earlier studies on the jets of M87.

 The parameters listed in the Table~\ref{tab:GAMERA_Lowstate_modeling} and Table~\ref{tab:GAMERA_Flare_modeling} are adjusted to fit the simulated spectral energy distributions to the data points.